Last Updated: 03/17/20 | March 17th, 2020

-But the Internet and growth of blogs made all that “hidden” information much more accessible.
+But the growth of blogs made all that “hidden” information much more accessible.
 They pulled out of the shadows all the stuff most people (like myself) don’t inherently know without traveling.

 But that doesn’t mean there’s nothing new to learn.
 I read countless blogs to stay abreast of the latest industry trends, unearth some new tips, apps, services, and discover interesting places I never would have known about.

 Travel does change all the time: new attractions, hostels, and restaurants open; hip places become uncool; and new blogs, services, and companies are created to make our lives easier.
 There is always something new to learn about the latest travel trends and tricks.

 But, most importantly, there are the stories about people, places, and hidden activities you might not have known otherwise.